No passwords, no registration, no paywalls, no popups, no AI

 2007

 A. Hi Randy.
 You can get an MSDS from Technic so you know what you are dealing with.
 Have you asked them whether they will take it back?
-Assuming that this is unused plating solution, it is not a hazardous waste because it is not waste.
+Assuming that this is unused plating solution, it's not a hazardous waste because it's not waste.
 But it is hazardous, and transportation is probably governed by DOT.

 If Technic won't take it, find a local plating shop (see our Shops Directory or your yellow pages) to take it.
 Don't expect much money for it (they'll be saving you a fortune) but make sure to do a bill of sale and make sure they pay you at least a dollar rather than vice versa, to document the fact that they bought saleable product and you did not dispose of waste!
 This is obviously just my limited knowledge, not legal advice, but plating waste products can get you deeply in trouble because the generator is responsible for them forever, no matter how much they pay for disposal.

-It often strikes people as unfair that they pay good money for disposal, have no idea where the waste went, and are still responsible for it forever anyway, and they wonder how that could possibly be the law.
-Well, the EPA fears arrangements between waste generators and fly-by-night waste haulers who might improperly dispose of the waste and then disappear -- their solution is you remain responsible.
+It often strikes people as unfair that if they pay good money for disposal they are still responsible for it forever anyway, and they wonder how that could possibly be the law.
+The EPA has found arrangements between waste generators and fly-by-night waste haulers sometimes results in improper disposal of the waste and the hauler never located -- their solution is you remain responsible.

 Good luck.